herb

 Edible Qualities

-Horseradish is a perennial herb that is typically grown for its edible qualities.
+Horseradish is a perennial herb that is commonly grown for its edible qualities.
 It produces creamy white roots with white flesh which are harvested from late winter to mid spring.
 The roots have a sharp taste with a crisp texture and a pungent fragrance.

 The roots are most often used in the following ways: